Reducing Pump Failures with PivotAL PC Pump

 |New Pump||10-1800||Burnt Pump||22||Workover cost of $22,600|

 Pump failures necessitate a servicing rig to workover the well and extract the tubing string, incurring costs ranging from $19,000 to $27,000.
 With a high frequency of workovers, wells can swiftly become uneconomical, resulting in the well being taken off production, thereby eliminating revenue.
 Improving fluid inflow viscosity by means of chemical treatments can enhance pump performance, but such methods can also be considerably expensive.
-Given the limited options for reducing operational costs, Lifting Solutions was assigned the responsibility of preserving downhole pump performance and efficiency while minimizing costly workovers.
+Given the limited options for reducing operational costs, Lifting Solutions was assigned the responsibility of extending downhole pump performance while preserving efficiency and minimizing costly workovers.

 the ls solution